Understanding and Countering Stalkers

 Intimacy Seeking Stalkers

-Intimacy seeking stalkers, in their quest for intimacy, often attempt to have frequent contact with their victim.
+Intimacy-seeking stalkers, in their quest for intimacy, often attempt to have frequent contact with their victims.
 They do tend to be less violent than rejected or resentful stalkers.
-In some cases, however, it appears that it is possible for an intimacy seeking stalker to become a rejected stalker, because of a delusion that they did have a relationship.
-A good example of an intimacy seeking stalker becoming a dangerous resentful stalker involved Japanese pop star Mayu Tomita who in May of 2016 was critically injured when an attacker stabbed her 61 times in the head, neck and torso as she arrived at a venue prior to a concert.
+In some cases, however, it appears that it is possible for an intimacy-seeking stalker to become a rejected stalker because of a delusion that they did have a relationship.
+A good example of an intimacy-seeking stalker becoming a dangerous resentful stalker involved Japanese pop star Mayu Tomita who in May of 2016 was critically injured when an attacker stabbed her 61 times in the head, neck, and torso as she arrived at a venue prior to a concert.